Journal of Clinical Sleep Medicine

-The Journal of Clinical Sleep Medicine is a monthly peer-reviewed medical journal covering sleep medicine.
-It was established in 2005 and is published by the American Academy of Sleep Medicine, of which it is the official journal.
-The editor-in-chief is M. Safwan Badr (Wayne State University).
-According to the Journal Citation Reports, the journal has a 2023 impact factor of 3.5.
+The Journal of Clinical Sleep Medicine is a peer-reviewed medical journal covering sleep medicine.
+It was established in 2005 and is published by Springer Science+Business Media on behalf of the American Academy of Sleep Medicine of which it is the official journal.
+Its founding editor-in-chief was Stuart F. Quan (Harvard University/University of Arizona), and the current editor-in-chief is M. Safwan Badr (Wayne State University).

+Impact

+According to the Journal Citation Reports, the journal has a 2025 impact factor of 3.4 and a 5-year impact factor of 4.3.

+Indexing

+The journal is abstracted and indexed in: